ninewise/dissertation/on-the-side/applications.md

 ![A screenshot of the visualization created by the `taxa2tree` command.](treeview-advanced.png)

-Running these commands in discrete steps, as above, is of course an option, but the UMGAP wouldn't be a pipeline if it were the only option.
+Running these commands in discrete steps, as above, is of course an option, but UMGAP wouldn't be a pipeline if it were the only option.
 By putting all steps in a single command, they can run in parallel.

 ```shell
 $ umgap fastq2fasta A1.fq A2.fq | \